 - Radiosurgery.
 Small meningiomas may be treated with a Gamma Knife, which directs targeted radiation at the tumor.
 The Gamma Knife disrupts the meningioma’s DNA, interfering with its ability to survive.

-Princeton Brain & Spine specializes in the diagnosis and treatment of benign and malignant brain tumors like meningioma and acoustic neuroma.
+Princeton Brain, Spine & Sports Medicine specializes in the diagnosis and treatment of benign and malignant brain tumors like meningioma and acoustic neuroma.
 With state-of-the-art offices conveniently located throughout PA and NJ, our neurosurgical practice is an in-network provider for many insurance plans.
 To request an appointment or schedule a new patient consultation, call 215.741.3141 in PA or 609.921.9001 in NJ.